Adnan-Najjar/adnan-najjar.github.io/content/posts/Software_Archirecrure.md

 ### 4. Layered Style

-* **Description:** Components are organized into layers, each providing services to the layer above and acting as a client to the layer below.
+* **Description:** omponents are organized into layers, each providing services to the layer above and acting as a client to the layer below.
 Suitable for applications with distinct classes of services organized hierarchically.

-* **Components:** Collections of procedures.
+* **omponents:** Collections of procedures.
-* **Connectors:** Procedure calls with restricted visibility.
+* **onnectors:** Procedure calls with restricted visibility.
 * **Examples:** Layered communication protocols (ISO/OSI), operating systems (Unix).

 * **Advantages:** Increased abstraction, changes affect at most two layers, supports reuse of layer implementations.